empyy/Web-Remote-Access-Trojan/README.md

 - It has a very fast reverse shell and a good looking UI
 - Fully Undetected by any server Antivirus

+## Policy

+- If you want to use this give credit to @skidraper on TG

 <p align="center">
 <!--[mayankchaudhary26 skyline gif]   get yours from here: https://skyline.github.com/    -->